 LED# Label Description I1 +3.3V 3.3V DC supply is being generated by PCB 1.
 I2 +5.0V 5.0V DC supply is being generated by PCB 1.
 13 AC PWR AC input power is present.
 14 ACTIVE Blinks to indicate cellular communication is underway.
 15 STATUS On to indicate all information has been communicated successfully.
 16 RLY CTL The control relay output is energized.
 17 RS 485 TX Data is being transmitted to the connected Flash Technology equipment (FLC Controller or 29038XX PCB).
 18 RS 485 RX Data is being received from the connected Flash Technology equipment (FLC Controller or 29038XX PCB).
-I9 - I13 SSI Signal Strength Indicator.
-The current signal strength is represented by the total number of LEDs lit (I13 - I9). l14 - l21 IN 1 - IN 8 Dry contact input # (1 - 8) is closed or shorted.
+19 - 113 SSI Signal Strength Indicator.
+Upon boot up, these LEDs will show an upward blinking sequence to indicate the unit is beginning normal operation.
+During firmware upgrade these LEDs will show a downward blinking pattern.
+During normal operation, the current signal strength is represented by the total number of LEDs lit (I13 - I9). l14 - l21 IN 1 - IN 8 Dry contact input # (1 - 8) is closed or shorted.

-Figure 2-6 - PCB 1 Layout and External Wiring
+Figure 2-5 - PCB 1 Layout and External Wiring